 I remember a few times when I was raising my children that they would catch me in the middle of something I was working on and try to talk with me.
 They may have talked for five minutes with me saying things like, “Uh, Huh” or “Okay.”
 Finally, they would get frustrated and ask me if I was listening.
 Of course, I’d assure them that I was, but I know I was only half listening because I was so distracted by the task at hand.

 Sometimes I think we’re like that with God.
-We tell Him that we want to listen for His voice, but most of the time we’re distracted.
+We tell Him that we want to listen for His voice, but many times we’re distracted.
 We’re too busy to really hear what He is saying.
 In fact, it’s possible that God is trying to talk with us all the time, but we’re too busy and we’re not hearing Him.

 What does it mean to really listen?
 When we really listen to God or to people we love most in the world, we do three things.
 We stop doing anything else and we become fully engaged in hearing them with both ears.
 We listen with more than our ears though; we listen heart to heart.
 After we’ve stopped everything else, and when we’ve begun to listen with our hearts, we’re able to share in the conversation.
 We’re able to consider ideas and give feedback.